hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

 <!-- markdownlint-disable no-duplicate-heading no-hard-tabs -->
 # Build provider from scratch

+> [!WARNING] OUTDATED!
+> This document describes how I built the provider for the first time.
+> Some information might be OUTDATED and may not be valid anymore!

 `provider-jfrog-artifactory` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/crossplane/upjet) code generation tools and exposes XRM-conformant managed resources for the Artifactory API.

-> [!WARNING]
+> [!NOTE]
-> This repo targets to do as fewer changes as possible in source code to successfully build the provider with explanation.
+> This repo aims to make as few changes as possible in the source code to successfully build the provider, with explanations.

 - [Build provider from scratch](#build-provider-from-scratch)
   - [Steps to build using template](#steps-to-build-using-template)